14 Ways Toxins Are Sneaking into Your House

 In your walls

 On home renovation shows, inspectors are always finding mold in the walls.
 There’s a reason—mold growth is more common than you realize, and it can wreak serious havoc on your health.
 “Mold spores can trigger allergies and even autoimmune diseases,” says Backe.
 “Mold grows in moist environments, especially large areas like damp basements.”
-Watch for these spring cleaning mistakes that could be making you sick.

 From your water tap